 The Pocket Guide to Kansas Stream Fishes is available as a pdf download.

 This GPNC Pocket Guide was made possible with financial support from the following sponsors:

-The Chickadee Checkoff is a voluntary donation program for nongame projects in Kansas.
-Taxpayers are able to contribute by assigning any amount they wish on the appropriate line on their Kansas income tax form.
-Since 1980, the Chickadee Checkoff has distributed over four million dollars to projects that help endangered species, assist in reintroduction efforts of sensitive species, support the popular Outdoor Wildlife Learning Sites program at schools, and hundreds of other nongame conservation projects.
+- The Chickadee Checkoff program is a voluntary donation program for nongame projects sponsored by the Kansas Department of Wildlife, Parks and Tourism.
+Kansas taxpayers are able to contribute on their individual state income tax form.
+Donations can also be made by sending a check to Chickadee Checkoff Program, 512 SE 25th Ave., Pratt, KS 67124.
+Since 1980, the Chickadee Checkoff program has distributed over $4 million to projects that help endangered species, assist in reintroduction efforts of sensitive species, supports wildlife education projects at schools and nature centers, and supports hundreds of other nongame conservation projects.

 - Westar Energy, Inc. is the largest utility in Kansas serving nearly 700,000 customers with about 35,000 miles of transmission and distribution lines.
 Since 1989, their employees have operated an environmental team.
 The Green Team members volunteer hours to improve wildlife habitat through wetland creation and restoration and native grass and tree planting.
 They build bridges and trails and work to protect and reintroduce sensitive plant and animal species.
 The Green Team can be contacted at 785-575-8125 or at Ben.Postlethwait@Westarenergy.com